PKhosravi-CityTech/LightCNNRad-DepthNet/README.md

 When referencing this repository, please use the following citation format:

-**S. Mohammadi et al., "Beyond Algorithms: The Impact of Simplified CNN Models and Multifactorial Influences on Radiological Image Analysis," 2024**
+**S. Mohammadi et al., "Beyond Algorithms: The Impact of Simplified CNN Models and Multifactorial Influences on Radiological Image Analysis," MedRxiv, 2024, doi: https://doi.org/10.1101/2024.09.15.24313585, **